rism-digital/rism-online-docs/docs/api/search-api.md

 If no mode is explicitly set, the default is `sources`.

+An auto-generated list of the available filters per mode is available in the [Modes section](modes.md) of this documentation.
+This listing will tell you what filters and queries are available for each mode, what the parameter is you would use in the URL, what data types you can apply to that filter, and how the behaviours of the filters can be altered with other parameters.

 ### Query

 The Query parameter, `q`, is a non-repeatable query argument; only one `q` value may be provided in any string of query parameters.
 This will perform a full-text keyword search on the documents that are limited by the mode; so, a `q` parameter will perform a keyword search on all source documents when the sources mode is selected.

+The `q` parameter is available in all modes.

 ### Filters